fabric-ds/element-collapse/README.md

   // callback for when the element is fully transitioned
   // you can emit events from here, or target content inside 'el' })

+// or async

+await expand(el)
+// do your after-transition stuff here!
 ```